Post

 Go to the GAS project → Controller_iOS.gs → Adjust the content of iOSLoadForm():

-• Remove the line template.tasks = Stubable.fetchStubAsanaTasks(); which is a fake integration method for Asana.
-If you want to integrate Asana/Jira, you can directly ask ChatGPT to help generate the integration method.
+• Remove the line template.tasks = Stubable.fetchStubAsanaTasks(); which is a fake connection to Asana.
+If you want to connect to Asana/Jira, you can directly ask ChatGPT to help you create the connection method.

-• template.prs = iOSGitHub.fetchOpenPRs(); is the actual integration with the GitHub API to get the Opened PR List, which can be retained as needed.
+• template.prs = iOSGitHub.fetchOpenPRs(); is the actual connection to the GitHub API to get the Opened PR List, which you can keep as needed.

 You can adjust according to the actual GitHub Actions Workflow file name and workflow_dispatch input parameters: